Now accepting TRT applications for summer 2014!

 To the Tule Lake Unit:

 Potential Park Experiences

 TRT assignments and projects depend on the individual selected and current park projects.
 Training in Tule Lake natural and cultural history and the National Park Service mission will be provided.
-Duties may include preparing and presenting public programs, assisting with evaluating school programs, teacher workshops, curriculum materials, providing community outreach programs and helping to develop lesson plans for new education kit.
+Duties may include preparing and presenting public programs, assisting with evaluating school programs, curriculum materials, providing community outreach programs and helping to develop lesson plans for pre and post visit use.

 Did You Know?

 The first group of Japanese Americans arrived on May 27, 1942.
 They were from Northern California, Washington and Oregon.